christianb93/bitcoin-controller/README.md

 ## What is it

-This repository contains a simple bitcoin controller designed to run on top of Kubernetes.
+This repository contains a simple bitcoin controller designed to run on top of Kubernetes which I created while working on a series of posts on Kubernetes controllers on [my blog](https://leftasexercise.com).
 You specify a bitcoin cluster in a YAML manifest file, and the controller will

 * Start the specified number of bitcoin nodes as Kubernetes pods
 * Monitor your pods and make sure that they are replaced if needed